- Oops!Something went wrong.Please try again later.

-So What Does This Data Suggest About Tricida Insiders?
+So What Does This Data Suggest About Maxar Technologies Insiders?

-It's certainly positive to see the recent insider purchase.
+It's certainly positive to see the recent insider purchases.
 And the longer term insider transactions also give us confidence.
-But on the other hand, the company made a loss last year, which makes us a little cautious.
-Insiders likely see value in Tricida shares, given these transactions (along with notable insider ownership of the company).
-So while it's helpful to know what insiders are doing in terms of buying or selling, it's also helpful to know the risks that a particular company is facing.
-Our analysis shows 3 warning signs for Tricida (1 can't be ignored!) and we strongly recommend you look at them before investing.
+But we don't feel the same about the fact the company is making losses.
+Insiders likely see value in Maxar Technologies shares, given these transactions (along with notable insider ownership of the company).
+In addition to knowing about insider transactions going on, it's beneficial to identify the risks facing Maxar Technologies.
+Case in point: We've spotted 3 warning signs for Maxar Technologies you should be aware of.

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.